ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 disbursements (FY2019-23)

 **Image Description:**
+The image has a clean and simple layout designed to highlight key data on top beneficiaries of trust fund support for climate action.

-The image is a section of an annual development report focusing on the "Top Beneficiaries of Trust Fund Support for Climate Action."
+At the top, a bold title reads: "Top Beneficiaries of Trust Fund Support for Climate Action."

-Layout and Key Elements:
-- The title is at the top in bold text.
-- Below the title, two doughnut charts are displayed side by side.
+Below the title, two circular ring charts are displayed side by side:

-- Each doughnut chart highlights a different geographic region as a primary beneficiary of trust fund disbursements.
-- The left chart represents "South Asia" and shows that it received 20% of disbursements.
-- The right chart represents "East Africa" and indicates it received 21% of disbursements.
-- Both percentages are highlighted in green to stand out.
+1. On the left:
+   - A ring chart with a portion shaded darker green.
+   - Below the chart, bold text states: "South Asia"
+   - Underneath, green and black text reads: "20% of disbursements"

+2. On the right:
+   - A similar ring chart with a slightly larger portion shaded darker green.
+   - Below the chart, bold text states: "East Africa"
+   - Underneath, green and black text reads: "21% of disbursements"

-- At the bottom, a note clarifies the data source: "Climate-related IBRD/IDA trust fund RE disbursements (FY2019–23)."
+At the bottom, a smaller caption in black says: "Climate-related IBRD/IDA trust fund RE disbursements (FY2019–23)"

-The doughnuts use a darker green portion to visually represent the percentage of the disbursements each region received, with the rest of the doughnut in a lighter shade of green.
+The key elements clearly show that South Asia and East Africa were the top two beneficiaries of disbursements from climate-related trust funds over the fiscal years 2019 to 2023, receiving 20% and 21% respectively.
+The charts and text are focused purely on illustrating these percentages visually and numerically.
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p19_img1.png)